 Tanker helmets of the Central and Axis Powers

 Germany, much like their enemies across the lines during World War I, entered the conflict with a style evocative of another era.
 Their spike helmets, or “Pickelhaube,” were ill suited to the trenches and the Germans eventually introduced a helmet design that would be iconic through two World Wars.
 Though it was lesser known than the steel version, the Germans—and according to some sources their Austrian allies—also used a specially created leather tanker helmet.
 Few are known to have survived, but the helmet was round with leather padding all around.
-Period photographs show the use of anti-splinter mask almost identical to the British version, but it is believed these were developed independently.
+Period photographs show the use of an anti-splinter mask almost identical to the British version, but it is believed these were developed independently.

-Following their defeat in the First World War Germany wasn’t allowed to possess any significant armored units, but with the rise of National Socialism and the Nazi Party the nation rearmed in the 1930s.
+Following their defeat in the First World War Germany wasn’t allowed to possess any significant armored units, but with the rise of National Socialism and the Nazi Party, the nation rearmed in the 1930s.
 This included a new emphasis on armored combat, and thus the Panzer troops adopted a special tanker beret that remained in service through the early blitzkrieg campaigns.

 Tankers wore a black woolen beret over a helmet made of leather and felt.
 With their black uniforms and deaths head “Totenkopf”—not to be confused with the same style of imagery used by the SS during this period—the tankers became modern dragoons, an elite force to be reckoned with on the battlefield.
 These berets were found to be impractical, however.
 And while there’s speculation that a steel experimental version of the inner cap was designed and tested, there’s no known documentation to support this claim.
-By the summer of 1940 the berets were phased out and Panzer crews were issued steel helmets.
-This style of tanker helmet would however make a return, in khaki color rather than black, with the post-war West German Bundeswehr.
+By the summer of 1940, the berets were phased out and Panzer crews were issued steel helmets.
+This style of tanker helmet would, however, make a return, in khaki color rather than black, with the post-war West German Bundeswehr.
 The East German forces would rely on Soviet-styled helmets throughout the Cold War.

 A 1980s era West German Bundeswehr tanker helmet; essentially a beret over a hardened shell.

-Germany’s Italian allies during the Second World War attempted to modernize their army under the dictatorship of Mussolini, and this included the creation of armored units which saw combat in Libya and Ethiopia.
+Germany’s Italian allies during the Second World War attempted to modernize their army under the dictatorship of Mussolini, and this included the creation of armored units that saw combat in Libya and Ethiopia.
 These units were provided the first anti-crash leather helmets in the early 1930s.
 Their brown helmets were made almost entirely of leather and were likely inspired by the Italian air force helmets.

-The Italians created the Model 1935 tanker helmet, which were produced in large numbers and used throughout World War II and into the post war years.
+The Italians created the Model 1935 tanker helmet, which was produced in large numbers and used throughout World War II and into the post-war years.
 These helmets featured black leather padded with felt and cardboard; these had a black leather skirt that covered the back of the wearer’s head.
 An extra round “donut” of padded leather with felt circled the helmet to provide extra bump protection.
 Unattractive and uncomfortable to wear, these helmets worked well and Italy continued to use these until the 1960s.
 Additionally, these leather helmets were issued in large numbers to Franco’s forces in Spain—and today these Spanish versions are commonly found for sale.
-Other examples were used by various South American nations during the World War II and the post-war period.
+Other examples were used by various South American nations during World War II and the post-war period.

 The Spanish version of the Italian Model 1935 tanker helmet.
 This example features the Nationalist Spanish eagle and was used until the 1960s.